gpichot/generator-cpp-suite/README.markdown

 * Documentation: Doxygen
 * Install: Pkg-config (in progress)

+## Install
+You need npm and yeoman installed first, then:

+    npm install generator-cpp-suite

 ## Usage
 To create a new project in an empty directory run: